-Watching YouTube videos means I end up creating a wish list of products as long as my arm, and a BeautyBlender appears quite high on that list.
+Watching YouTube videos means I end up creating a wish list of products as long as my arm, and a BeautyBlender sponge appears quite high on that list.
 However I just can’t bring myself to fork out £15 for something that is essentially a glorified sponge.
-Good old eBay found me this seller, selling a Beauty Blender Dupe for 99p and free delivery all the way from China.
+Good old eBay found me this seller, selling a Beauty Blender Dupe for 99p and free delivery from a UK seller.
 Sold.
 I told myself that this would be a good way of finding out if I liked the whole Beauty Blender concept before splashing out on an official one as I hadn’t tried a beauty sponge before.

 Another big advantage of using a Beauty Blender is that it is just so much easier to clean, and dry than brushes, as you simply wet the sponge and apply some liquid brush soap, and then squeeze the sponge a couple of times until the water runs clear, and there are no obvious makeup marks on the outside of the sponge..
 Saving time with tedious brush cleaning is something I’m sure most of us would appreciate.

 *I would like to add to this post that although this sponge is a fantastic alternative for a low price, the original Beauty Blender is my holy grail sponge.
 However I still love a good dupe, and this is the best dupe under £5 for the original verison.

 All products featured on Gemma Etc. are PR samples or gifted items, unless otherwise indicated.
 This post may contain affiliate links.
 If you wish to find out more, please see my Disclaimer within my navigation bar.